Autobiographical memory: Effects of gender

 Women on average report more memories in the observer perspective than men.
 A theory for this phenomenon is that women are more conscious about their personal appearance than men.
 According to objectification theory, social and cultural expectations have created a society where women are far more objectified than men.

 In situations where one's physical appearance and actions are important (for example, giving a speech in front of an audience), the memory of that situation will likely be remembered in the observer perspective.
 This is due to the general trend that when the focus of attention in a person's memory is on themselves, they will likely see themselves from someone else's point of view.
 This is because, in "center-of-attention" memories, the person is conscious about the way they are presenting themselves and instinctively try to envision how others were perceiving them.

-Since women feel more objectified than men, they tend to be put in center-of-attention situations more often, which results in recalling more memories from the observer perspective.
+According to the theory—since women feel more objectified than men, they tend to be put in center-of-attention situations more often, which results in recalling more memories from the observer perspective.
 Studies also show that events with greater social interaction and significance produce more observer memories in women than events with low or no social interaction or significance.
 Observer perspective in men was generally unaffected by the type of event.
+Counterarguments to the theory are that people with social anxiety don't have a particularly strong autobiographical memory, which is what you would expect according to this theory.
+Females also show differences in male memory that isn't accounted for by some sociological reason.